BIM collaboration: how BIM helps a project from concept to operations

 - produce cost estimates directly online and collaboratively

-- collaboratively edit and manage your documents in real time
+- you can access a BIM document management solution to edit and manage your documents collaboratively and in real time

 - create chats and discussion groups on specific projects and tasks